/ Manage Sweet And Salty Cravings In Older Adults

 Why Taste Changes with Age

-In our prime, we may have up to 10,000 taste buds, but by age 70, this number reduces significantly.
+In our prime, we may have up to 10,000 taste buds, but this number decreases as we age.
 Foods that were once vibrant in flavour may begin to taste bland.

-Aging also affects the sense of smell, which is closely tied to taste.
-Conditions such as Parkinson’s and dementia, or the side effects of medications, can further dull these senses.
+Ageing also affects the sense of smell, which is closely tied to taste.
+Conditions such as Parkinson's disease and dementia, or the side effects of medications, can further dull these senses.

-Additionally, reduced saliva production (commonly referred to as dry mouth) can worsen the ability to savour flavours, prompting older persons to crave stronger tastes for satisfaction.
+Reduced saliva production (commonly referred to as dry mouth) can worsen the ability to savour flavours, which may make stronger flavours more appealing.

 Why Do Older People Crave Sweet and Salty Foods?